Patriots, Tom Brady win low-scoring Super Bowl 53

 They have lost three times, including to Philadelphia a year ago.
 New England is the first team since the 1972 Dolphins to win a Super Bowl the year after losing one.

-How they did it was atypical.
-It was close, for sure, yet the 10-point margin was their biggest in winning a championship.
+How the Patriots accomplished it was atypical.
+The 10-point margin was their biggest in winning a championship.

+Brady passes Charles Haley to become the only player with six Super Bowl titles.

-All those suspicions about the Patriots declining this season became moot as a defense with few stars carried it, making the 24-year-old Goff look awful and turning All-Pro running back Todd Gurley into a nonfactor.
+All those suspicions about the Patriots declining this season became moot as the defense made the 24-year-old Goff look awful and turned All-Pro running back Todd Gurley into a nonfactor.

+While it was anything but odd to see New England celebrate a championship, the manner it earned this one was startling.
+The 2 1/2-point favorite Patriots moved the ball well, ran down the clock, but made uncharacteristic gaffes on offense.
+Goff and the Rams made more.

+LA's second-ranked offense managed just 57 total yards for the half.
+The Rams were completely overmatched on the line and were particularly unable to handle the elusive Edelman, who had seven receptions for 93 yards.